-Volunteer campsite adopters open a campsite in the spring, conduct at least one check during the summer, and close the campsite in the fall.
+Campsite adopters help open a campsite in the spring, ideally conduct at least one check during the summer, and close the campsite in the fall.
+Work may involve setting access stairs, collecting sign-in box data, checking visibility of signage, ensuring structures survived spring flood, etc. Volunteers will be supervised by a specific organization who is responsible for site stewardship.

 In general, all site adopters receive: